INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

   (In problems with a sparse structure, it makes no difference when computing the utility functions and their partial derivatives) The robustly absent or built links have strength 0 or 1, respectively.
 The strengths of the non-robust links in the subnetwork are set as −1.
-The number of non-robust links is denoted by num.
+We denote the number of non-robust links by num.
-  The subproblem is then tackled with `path-following.m` the main program of LogTP, with input Link in [0,1]^L.
+  We tackle the subproblem with `path-following.m`, the main program of LogTP, with input Link in [0,1]^L.

   Input: group, a 1 × N vector that records players in a subnetwork.
   Output: sol in [0,1]^L, a pairwise stable subnetwork; num, the number of non-robust links in this subnetwork.

-- `insert.m`: to combine the strengths of the nonrobust links and robust ones.
+- `insert.m`: to combine the strengths of the non-robust links and robust ones.

   Input: x in [0, 1]^num, a vector recording the strengths of the non-robust links;
   Link in [0,1]^L, a vector that records the structure of the subnetwork.